How To Go Clutter Free This Holiday SeasonDecember 2nd, 2019

 Subscriptions are another great option.
 Gift a subscription to a loved one’s favorite music or video streaming service, or an app that they’ve been wanting to try.
 You could also consider covering the annual cost of a membership to their go-to grocery delivery service or online discount grocery retailer.

 Another option is to completely opt out of actual presents and instead decide to spend quality time together.
 Gather your close friends together for a much-needed, catch-up lunch, or help your dad with the yardwork that’s a lot for him to handle on his own.
-In our “Gift of Giving” guide, we also suggest making donations to a loved one’s favorite charity or cause.
+We also suggest making donations to a loved one’s favorite charity or cause.
 Volunteering with friends or family is a great way to spend time together while supporting a good cause.
 There are so many worthy organizations that need our support more than we need more stuff.

 What are the best alternatives to traditional wrapping paper or plastic?